Mill Valley, California: Coast Miwok

+laws that were enforced more strictly within the city itself.

-Beginning with the foundation of Mission San Francisco de Asís, commonly known as Mission Dolores, in 1776, the Coast Miwok of southern Marin began to slowly enter the mission, first those from Sausalito followed by those from areas now known as Mill Valley, Belvedere, Tiburon and Bolinas.
+In 1776, with the foundation of Mission San Francisco de Asís (commonly known as Mission Dolores), the Coast Miwok of southern Marin began to slowly enter the mission; first, those from Sausalito came, followed by those from areas now known as Mill Valley, Belvedere, Tiburón and Bolinas.
 They called themselves the "Huimen" people.
-At the mission they were taught the Catholic religion, lost their freedom, and three quarters died as a result of exposure to European diseases.
-As a result of the high death rate at Mission Dolores it was decided to build a new Mission San Rafael, built in 1817.
-Over 200 surviving Coast Miwok were taken there from Mission Dolores and Mission San Jose, including the 17 survivors of the Huimen Coast Miwok of the Richardson Bay Area.
-California Missions.
+At the mission, they were taught the Catholic faith, lost all of their known freedom, and over three-quarters died as a result of exposure to foreign diseases, to which the Native Americans lacked immunity.
+Nearly just as many people died from violent acts perpetrated by the Spaniards and Europeans.
+As a result of the high death rate at Mission Dolores, it was decided to build a new Mission San Rafael, built in 1817.
+Over 200 surviving Coast Miwok were taken there from Mission Dolores and Mission San Jose—including the 17 survivors of the Huimen Coast Miwok of the Richardson Bay area California Missions.